stephtf/day-planner/README.md

  ```

 ## Contact
-If you have any questions about this app, contact stfajardo@gmail.com
+If you have any questions about the repo, open an issue or contact me directly at stfajardo@gmail.com.
+You can find more of my work at [stephtf](https://github.com/stephtf/).